Did you know that nearly half of the homes in the United States have multiple subscriptions to over-the-top (OTT) streaming services?

 Dacast offers broadcasters a variety of live streaming pricing plans.

-The basic plan starts at $21 per month (Developer plan).
+The Starter plan starts at $39 per month.
 All advanced features are available from $63/month billed annually with our Event plan or at $188/month billed annually with our Scale plan.

 Dacast also offers custom plans for broadcasters who are hosting one-time events or who have other unique needs.